Paul Dirac: University of Cambridge

-Dirac was the Lucasian Professor of Mathematics at the University of Cambridge from 1932 to 1969.
-In 1937, he proposed a speculative cosmological model based on the so-called large numbers hypothesis.
-During World War II, he conducted important theoretical and experimental research on uranium enrichment by gas centrifuge.
+From 1932 to 1969, Dirac was the Lucasian Professor of Mathematics at the University of Cambridge.
+In 1934, He conceived the Helikon vortex isotope separation process.
+In 1937, he proposed a speculative cosmological model based on the large numbers hypothesis.
+During World War II, he conducted important theoretical work on uranium enrichment by gas centrifuge.
+He introduced the separative work unit (SWU) in 1941.
+He contributed to the Tube Alloys project, the British programme to research and construct atomic bombs during World War II.